JPM-Tech/Object-Detection/Training/Train-a-model-with-CoLab/README.md

 Then "Run All"
 The following steps will automatically take place in the notebook

-## Step 5: Google CoLab Code
+## Google CoLab Code
-The following is a copy of the code used in the CoLab Notebook.
-The Notebook can also be found [here](https://github.com/JPM-Tech/Object-Detection/tree/master/From-Open-Images-Dataset/Training/Train-a-model-with-CoLab/Notebook-to-be-used-in-Google-CoLab.ipynb)
+In case you want to view the code before using the notebook, the following is a copy of the code used in the CoLab Notebook.
+The Notebook can be found [here](https://colab.research.google.com/github/JPM-Tech/Object-Detection/blob/main/Training/Train-a-model-with-CoLab/Notebook-to-be-used-in-Google-CoLab.ipynb).

 ```py
 #clone darknet repo